Empress Myeongseong: Reorganisation of Joseon government

-While in Japan, Kim visited the Chinese embassy in Japan no less than six times.
-He met with the Chinese first envoy to Japan, He Ru-zhang, and his staff adviser, Huang Zunxian.
+While in Japan, Kim visited the Chinese embassy no less than six times.
+He met with the Chinese first envoy to Japan, He Ruzhang, and his staff adviser, Huang Zunxian.
 In September 1880, a prepared paper was written for the benefit of, and was presented to, the visiting Koreans, the purpose of which was to change their whole approach towards modernisation through external contact.
 This paper, whose text survives in five differing forms, was written by Huang.
 It was entitled Korean Strategy and examined the strategic position of Korea in the context of its need for strength in the international situation of the day.
 The essence of its thesis was that Russia was land-hungry and represented the primary threat to Korea.
 The Chinese, it argued, should be regarded as natural close allies from whom full independence was undesirable.
 Huang advised that Korea should adopt a pro-Chinese policy, while retaining close ties with Japan for the time being.
 He also advised an alliance with the United States in particular because it did not occupy the countries with which it traded, and because it would be a protection against Russia.
 He considered it wise to open trade relations with Western nations and to adopt Western technology, arguing that their interest in Korea was trade rather than occupation.
 The modernisation of Japan through Western contact was pointed to as a promising precedent for study.

 Kim returned from Japan in late 1880.
-By early 1881 the paper had made a considerable impression on the king and the queen consort.
+By early 1881 the paper had made a considerable impression on the king and queen.
 Copies were commissioned to be sent out to all ministers.
-She had hoped to win yangban (aristocratic) approval to invite Western nations into Korea, and to open up trade so as to keep Japan in check.
+The queen had hoped to win yangban (aristocratic) approval to invite Western nations into Korea, and to open up trade so as to keep Japan in check.
 She wanted to first allow Japan to help in the modernisation process but after completion of certain projects, have them be driven out by Western powers.
-However, the yangban aristocracy opposed any opening of the country to the West.
+However, the aristocracy opposed any opening of the country to the West.
 Choi Ik-hyun, who had helped with the impeachment of Heungseon Daewongun, sided with the isolationists.
-He maintained that the Japanese were just like the "Western barbarians" and would spread subversive notions, just as previous Western contact had brought Roman Catholicism.
-That had been a major issue during Daewongun's regency and Catholicism was crushed by widespread persecution.
+He maintained that the Japanese were just like the "Western barbarians" and would spread subversive notions, just as previous Western contact had brought Catholicism.
+That had been a major issue during the Daewongun's regency and Catholicism was crushed by widespread persecution.